Latest News

 Caves

 Underneath rolling hills in Waitomo lies a spectacular limestone labyrinth of underground rivers, sinkholes, caves and rock formations, a caver’s paradise studded with glow-worms.
 Visitors can explore the caves on abseiling, caving and black-water rafting expeditions.
-The South Island also features expansive cave systems, from the Marble Mountains near Nelson to limestone caverns in Fiordland – many are accessible via guided tours.
+In the South Island too, are expansive cave systems, accessible by guided tours, from the Marble Mountains near Nelson to limestone caverns in Fiordland.

 Glaciers

 South Westland, along the South Island’s western coastline, is home to two very special glaciers.
 Fox and Franz Josef Glaciers are two of the most accessible in the world.
 The blue-white rivers of ice seemingly defy the rules of nature, snaking down through a dark green temperate rainforest just 300 metres above sea level!
-Visitors can walk to the glaciers or join a guided glacier hike or climb to see them up close or even clamber over them!
-There are other glaciers further inland at Aoraki Mount Cook National Park.
-A flight-seeing expedition is an excellent way to see them.
-Another great experience is a glacier lake cruise.
+Visitors can walk to the glaciers or join a guided glacier hike or climb to see them right up close.
+There are other glaciers further inland at Mount Cook National Park.
+A flight-seeing expedition is an excellent way to see them and another great experience is a glacier lake cruise.

 Experiencing Natural New Zealand